emaicus/Rangers-and-Ruffians/site/pages/GENERATED/Compendium_of_Character_Creation.md

 __What did you do before you were a hunted?__
  1. Roll 1d20, select a second background, and answer any relevant questions.
 To merge the two backgrounds successfully, you may need to skip some questions.
-You begin with any starting equiptment from your second background.
+You begin with any starting equipment from your second background.

 __Who holds sway over you?__